This piece will delve deeper into all Tesla Models and the drivetrains they use.

 The Performance option also has about 20 miles (32.2 km) of range less than the Long Range.
 Its extra focus on acceleration uses more power, eating up the miles.

-The all-wheel-drive option in these options certainly helps in off-road terrain.
+The all-wheel-drive option in these vehicles certainly helps in off-road terrain.
 With power going to all wheels and Tesla’s intelligent power distribution system, you won’t get stuck at all.

 All-wheel drive coupled with a higher ground clearance makes the Model Y the go-to option for off-road performance.